Simple Exercises to Improve Your Golf Game

 Nothing about the golf swing is static; the entire movement is dynamic.
 There is, however, a time and place for static versus dynamic movements.
 The best golf workout you can do is tailor-made for your specific needs.
 That could include both static and dynamic exercises.

 What is the difference between a static and a dynamic exercise or stretch, though?
 Static is an exercise like a plank that doesn't make the body move much.
-Go back to the medicine ball rotations we discussed earlier with the stability ball; that would be a dynamic golf exercise; it incorporates movement.
+Go back to the medicine ball rotations we discussed earlier with the stability ball; that would be a dynamic golf exercise as it incorporates movement.
+Let’s take a look at a few other examples:

 Static Golf Exercises